 A newly released study has tied dog ownership to longer lives and better cardiovascular health.

-The researchers sited a few possible causes.
+The researchers cited a few possible causes.
 Dogs typically prompt their owners to go on walks and runs, leading to a more active, healthy lifestyle.
 Dogs also introduce various bacteria into the home, the exposure to which could help human immune systems.
 In addition, dogs provide social interaction that can lower stress and aid mental health.

 In short, that lovable floof in your home may be extending your life, especially if you live alone or are otherwise at risk for cardiovascular problems.